crabdancing/akasha/README.md

 It theoretically supports every major platform (though I haven't bothered to test it on non-Linux ones, I have tried to only use platform independent libraries).

-It supports autodetecting devices, manually specifying devices by name, and features a reasonably intuitive command line.
+It supports autodetecting input devices, manually specifying devices by name, and features a reasonably intuitive command line.
 To get started, most of the time, you can do:

 ```bash
 akasha rec --path-dir ~/MyAudioDirectory/